basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

-## Sup Topic Terminologies and Explanations
+## Sup Topic Terminologies And Explanations

 ### Linear DS
 - Data items are organized sequentially or linearly where data elements attached one after another OR Collection of variables that are of similar data types and it's elements form a linear sequence.